Træna Municipality

 Træna is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative centre of the municipality is the island/village of Husøya.
 Other population centres include Selvær and Sanna.

-Fishing is the economic mainstay of Træna.
+Fishing is the economic mainstay of the island municipality of Træna.
 Connections to mainland Norway are by means of boat and ferry.
 Routes are provided to Sandnessjøen, Nesna, and Stokkvågen.
 Each year Træna plays hosts a music festival called Traena Music Festival.
 The islands of Træna have been the site of a number of archeological discoveries, indicating that the island has been populated since the Stone Age.

-The 16.5 km2 municipality is the 352nd largest by area out of the 356 municipalities in Norway.
-Træna is the 353rd most populous municipality in Norway with a population of only 450.
-The municipality's population density is 26.7 PD/km2 and its population has decreased by 9.5% over the previous 10-year period.
+The 16.5 km2 municipality is the 353rd largest by area out of the 357 municipalities in Norway.
+Træna Municipality is the 353rd most populous municipality in Norway with a population of only 442.
+The municipality's population density is 26.7 PD/km2 and its population has decreased by 9.6% over the previous 10-year period.

 As of October 2020, there are two regular boat departures per day; authorities have suggested having only one regular departure per day.

 General information

-The municipality of Træna was established on 1 January 1872 when it was separated from the municipality of Lurøy.
+The municipality of Træna was established on 1 January 1872 when it was separated from Lurøy Municipality.
 Initially, Træna had 289 residents.
 The municipal borders have not changed since that time.